sh3bu/Portswigger_labs/SSRF/SSRF with whitelist-based input filter/README.md

 ## Overview :

 Some applications only allow *input that matches, begins with, or contains, a whitelist of permitted values*.
-In this situation, you can sometimes circumvent the filter by *exploiting inconsistencies in URL parsing. *
+In this situation, you can sometimes circumvent the filter by *exploiting inconsistencies in URL parsing*.

 -  You can **embed credentials in a URL before the hostname**, using the `@` character.
 For example: